 If the plan misclassifies a coverage request as a grievance and later discovers the error, the plan must notify the enrollee in writing that the issue was misclassified and will be handled as a coverage request.
-The timeframe for processing the request begins on the date the request is received by the plan, not the date the plan discovers its error.
+The timeframe for processing the request begins on the date the request is received by the plan, not the date the plan discovers its error (please see §40.11 when a plan fails to meet the timeframe for processing an initial determination).
 Plans are expected to audit their own coverage and grievance processes for the presence of errors and institute appropriate quality improvement projects as needed.